 Creating and keeping up-to-date payroll records

-When you employ 1 or more employees then you must keep payroll records.
-These payroll records must meet specific conditions, in part to ensure that you can submit the correct information to the Tax Administration.
+When you employ 1 or more employees, you must keep payroll records.
+These records must meet specific conditions.
+This is necessary to make sure that you can give your employees and us the correct information.

 You may exercise your discretion in deciding the state in which you will keep your payroll records, unless you are a voluntary withholding agent: you must then keep payroll records in the Netherlands.

-When you keep your payroll records in a state other than the Netherlands you must nevertheless offer the Tax Administration an opportunity to inspect your payroll records in the Netherlands.
+If you keep your payroll records outside the Netherlands, you must still give us the opportunity to inspect your payroll records in the Netherlands during an audit.

 Information you require for your payroll records